gabrielcmerlin/gabrielcmerlin/README.md

 ###

 <p align="left">I'm an undergraduate CS student academically interested in Deep Learning for Time Series, more specifically in the Health domain.
-Outside the academic environment, I like to read books about Astronomy.
-Currently, my main objective is a student exchange program.</p>
+Outside the academic environment, I like to read books about Astronomy.</p>

 ###